KishanChoudhury/MyProjects/DataVisuslization/readme.md

 Consider label the axes for easier understanding.
 Also consider adding some narrative to highlight the message you want to convey, then you can optimize your visualization based on that;
 The line chart does show the main structure in the data, but I wonder whether a bar chart like1 this can make the viz even more visually engaging and pleasing.
 I hope this helps.

+Feedback 2:

+What do you notice in the visualization?
+	More females survived
+What questions do you have about the data?
+	Is the data authentic?
+What relationships do you notice?
+	Male survival rate tends to decrease with age and Pclass What do you think is the main takeaway from this visualization?
+	Females tend to survive more
+Is there something you don’t understand in the graphic?
+	no

+Feedback 3:

+Please add labels for better clarity.

 Resources:
 https://discussions.udacity.com/t/need-feedback-for-visualization-please-help/201295/2